Global Ecology students participate in environment activities throughout the local area

 The Global Ecology House has instituted a demanding schedule which begins from a student's freshman year and extends through the senior year.

 The following courses must be successfully completed by students to receive the Global Ecology Certificate of Achievement.
-(Printable Version)
+Click HERE for printable copy.

 The Global Ecology House's philosophy is to endow students with a sense of environmental citizenship, responsibility and appreciation for the natural world.
 GEH's interdisciplinary honors science and social studies program teaches students the interconnections of the natural world and the impact of human activity on those systems.